stainless-steel/temporary/README.md

 # Temporary [![Build Status][status-img]][status-url]

-The library facilitates the creation of temporary files and directories.
+The package helps to create temporary files and directories.

 ## [Documentation][1]